NationalAssociationOfRealtors/block_r_engagement_tracker/README.md

 $ ./stopFabric.sh
 ```

-3. You need to create a network credentials only once:
+3. You need to create a connection profile for the network only once:

 ```
 $ cd ~/fabric-tools
 $ ./createComposerProfile.sh
 ```

-This creates a connectiobn.json credentail file in the directory "~/.composer-connection-profiles/hlfv1".
+This creates a connection.json connection profile in the directory "~/.composer-connection-profiles/hlfv1".

 ```
 $ cd ~/.composer-connection-profiles